 Our communities and populations

 CCHI carries out its work in Chelsea, Revere, and Charlestown, where MGH has maintained health care centers for more than 40 years.
 CCHI programs also work with Boston youth and special populations such as the elderly, homeless, immigrants, and refugees to improve their health status.
-Since 1995, CCHI has partnered with the communities it serves to assess needs and create more than 35 programs that:
+Since 1995, CCHI has partnered with the communities it serves to assess needs and to create 50 programs that:

 - Reduce and prevent substance abuse